 In June 2014, the Islamic State took over significant areas in Western and Northern Iraq, such as the cities of Mosul, Tikrit and parts of the governorate of Tikrit.
 These areas were mainly governed by the central government, and therefore the central government was unable to continue providing electricity services to those areas that fell to the Islamic State.
 Simultaneously, in the governorate of Kirkuk, the Islamic State took over certain oil fields and was able to sell crude oil directly.
 Ultimately, troops belonging to the KRG were able to take back some of these fields, which are now under their control.
 Constitutionally, these fields are to be managed by the MOO (through North Oil Company) but, following certain negotiations, the KRG was unwilling to hand these back to the MOO, and is now operating the fields itself.
 This has increased tensions between the central government and the KRG.

-As for the drop in oil prices, the impact has affected the Iraqi budget significantly, and therefore the MOO is considering amending the terms of its existing service contracts with the existing international oil companies.
-To that effect, it is looking at different alternatives to propose to the international oil companies.
-Moreover, parliament has asked the MOO to address the amendments of the technical services contracts.
+As for the drop in oil prices, the impact had affected the Iraqi budget in 2014 significantly, and therefore the MOO was required by the parliament to consider amending the terms of its existing service contracts with the existing international oil companies.
+To that effect, it looked at different alternatives to propose to the international oil companies.
+However, in 2016, it decided to maintain the structure of the contracts, at least for the near future.

 The year 2015 saw several developments that affected the energy sector, in particular the continued drop in oil prices, which affected the Iraqi economy significantly.
 On the positive side, there were various offensives against the Islamic State that ended up with the recovery of certain towns and cities that had fallen to the Islamic State, including Tikrit and Al-Ramadi.
 These victories were coupled with an almost total destruction of the capacity of the Islamic State to produce oil from fields under its control.